BioArc: Discovering Optimal Neural Architectures for Biological Foundation Models: Appendix

 The model analyzes a short $70\text{bp}$ DNA window ($-35\text{bp}$ to $+35\text{bp}$) centered on the Transcription Start Site (TSS).
 Unlike TATA promoters which contain strong, identifiable motifs, \textbf{no-TATA promoters} (which constitute $\sim76\%$ of human genes) rely on weaker, combinatorial signals.
 The model must implicitly learn a grammar distinct from the classical TATA paradigm:

-\paragraph{Core Elements (Vocabulary).} In the absence of the TATA-box, the recognition vocabulary expands to a cooperative set of motifs.
-We focus on two non-canonical categories: (1) \textbf{DPE-driven Promoters}~\citep{Burke1997DPE}, which rely on the synergy between the Initiator (Inr)~\citep{Smale1989Initiator} and downstream elements like the MTE~\citep{Lim2004MTE} and \textbf{DPE} to anchor the transcription machinery (Table~\ref{tab:core-promoter-elements}); and (2) \textbf{CpG-island Promoters}~\citep{deaton2011cpg}, characterized by high GC-content and a lack of specific motifs.
-The model must detect these combinatorial downstream footprints.
+\begin{description}[style=unboxed, leftmargin=0pt, font=\bfseries] \item[Core Elements (Vocabulary)] In the absence of the TATA-box, the recognition vocabulary expands to a cooperative set of motifs.
+We focus on two non-canonical categories: (1) \textbf{DPE-driven Promoters}~\cite{Burke1997DPE}, which rely on the synergy between the Initiator (Inr) and downstream elements like the MTE and \textbf{DPE} (see Table~\ref{tab:core-promoter-elements}); and (2) \textbf{CpG-island Promoters}~\cite{deaton2011cpg}, characterized by high GC-content and a lack of specific motifs.

-\paragraph{Positional Constraints (Syntax).} For no-TATA focused promoters, the spatial syntax is even more rigid than in TATA promoters to compensate for the weaker binding affinity: \begin{itemize}[leftmargin=*] \item \textbf{Inr-DPE Spacing constraint:} The DPE functions strictly when located exactly $+28$ to $+32\text{bp}$ downstream of the Inr~\citep{kutach2000dpe}.
-A distinct spacer length is required for the TFIID complex to bind without the TATA anchor. \item \textbf{TSS Definition:} Without a TATA box to direct the start site from upstream ($\sim -30\text{bp}$), the Inr element itself becomes the primary determinant of the $+1$ position~\citep{Smale1989Initiator, Javahery1994DNA}. \end{itemize}
+\item[Positional Constraints (Syntax)] For no-TATA focused promoters, the spatial syntax is rigid to compensate for weaker binding affinity: \begin{itemize}[leftmargin=1.5em, label=$\bullet$] \item \textbf{Inr-DPE Spacing:} The DPE functions strictly when located exactly $+28$ to $+32\text{bp}$ downstream of the Inr~\cite{kutach2000dpe}. \item \textbf{TSS Definition:} Without a TATA box ($\sim -30\text{bp}$), the Inr element itself becomes the primary determinant of the $+1$ position. \end{itemize}

-\paragraph{Combinatorial Rules (Semantics).} The model must distinguish "functional grammar" from random occurrences.
-A critical semantic rule in this context is the \textbf{Inr+DPE synergy}: neither element strongly recruits transcription machinery on its own, but their simultaneous presence at the correct distance creates a high-affinity binding site~\citep{burke1996dpe}.
-Alternatively, in CpG-driven contexts, the model must recognize "broad" initiation patterns defined by nucleosome-depleted regions rather than precise motifs~\citep{deaton2011cpg}.
+\item[Combinatorial Rules (Semantics)] The model must distinguish "functional grammar" from random occurrences.
+A critical semantic rule is the \textbf{Inr+DPE synergy}: neither element strongly recruits transcription machinery alone, but their simultaneous presence at the correct distance creates a high-affinity binding site.
+Alternatively, in CpG contexts, the model detects "broad" initiation patterns rather than precise motifs. \end{description}